ni/nimi-python/docs/nirfsg/class.rst

             Writes an arbitrary waveform to the NI-RFSG device starting at the position of the last data written in onboard memory.

             This method accepts the complex baseband data in the form of numpy array of numpy.complex64 or numpy.complex128 or interleaved numpy array of numpy.int16.
-If the waveform to write is already allocated using the :py:meth:`nirfsg.Session.allocate_arb_waveform`, the **:py:attr:`nirfsg.Session.MORE_DATA_PENDING`** parameter is ignored.
+If the waveform to write is already allocated using the :py:meth:`nirfsg.Session.allocate_arb_waveform`, the more_data_pending parameter is ignored.
 The PXI-5670/5671 must be in the Configuration state before you call this method.
 When streaming is enabled, you can call this method when the PXIe-5672/5673/5673E or PXIe-5820/5830/5831/5832/5840/5841/5842/5860 is in the Generation state.

             **Supported Devices** : PXIe-5644/5645/5646, PXI-5670/5671, PXIe-5672/5673/5673E, PXIe-5820/5830/5831/5832/5840/5841/5842/5860